PramodhMahadesh/workloads_installer/README.md

 4. install_sandstone.sh -> Installs the latest version sandstone workload.
 5. install_stress_ng.sh -> Installs the latest stress-ng workload.

-After the installation, it will also perform a sanity and print out the result with info like installation status, version, sanity status.
-This info is also logged and will be stored in "Installations.log" file in the same folder /br>
+After the installation, it will also perform a sanity test and print out the result with info like installation status, version, sanity status.
+This info is also logged and will be stored in "Installations.log" file in the same folder.

 Note:
 1. Before sandstone installation, please make sure to copy the test log files in the sandstone folder if those are required.